Why do you want to expand?

 When deciding on whether to enter into a new market, the first question to be asked by a Sales Director or COO is why?
-What is the rationale behind the expansion?
+What is the rationale behind deciding to sell to an overseas customer base?
 Does it make strategic sense for the business?

 A new area that companies moving into an international presence encounter that they haven’t before is a specific vision for risk management.
 That is something that will be inherent to any manufacturing business, whether it is health and safety regulation or quality control.